 - Loss of a loved one.

-Because of this, it is often difficult to pinpoint bullying as the intentional cause of the suicide.
-If you or your child has been indicted for aiding in a suicide as a result of the recent crackdown on bullying, contact the Zeiger Firm immediately.
+Because of this, it is often difficult to pinpoint bullying as the intentional cause of suicide.
+If you or your child has been indicted for aiding in suicide as a result of the recent crackdown on bullying, contact the Zeiger Firm immediately.
 They understand what the statute is and is not meant to cover, and your child should not have to face criminal homicide charges for an error in judgment.

 Drug Delivery Resulting in Death